-“Depending on the color of your skin, razor bumps can look like red bumps in Caucasians, but in darker skin types the bumps are usually darker brown in color,” said Dr. Noelani González, director of cosmetic dermatology at Mount Sinai West in New York City.
+“Depending on the color of your skin, razor bumps can look like red bumps in Caucasians, but in darker skin types the bumps are usually darker brown in color,” said Dr. Noelani González, a dermatologist with Mount Sinai West in New York City.

 Much like acne, razor bumps can feel tender or painful when inflamed, but what you experience as a razor bump might be a bit different than what your friends see or feel.

 “A razor bump is a colloquial term for redness and bumps after shaving, not something specific.
-But dermatologically, it can include any number of issues, most commonly folliculitis and pseudofolliculitis barbae,” said Dr. Robert Anolik, a fellow of the American Academy of Dermatology.
+But dermatologically, it can include any number of issues, most commonly folliculitis and pseudofolliculitis barbae,” said Dr. Robert Anolik, a dermatologist with the Laser and Skin Surgery Center of New York.

-When hair follicles become irritated, folliculitis can occur, causing redness and swelling (bumps).
+When hair follicles become irritated, folliculitis can occur, causing redness and swelling in the form of bumps.
 “It tends to appear dotted because the majority of the inflammation is at the hair root,” Anolik said.

 Pseudofolliculitis barbae, on the other hand, is a bit different.
 “It’s an inflammatory reaction to the hair shaft reentering the skin — like with ingrown hairs,” said Dr. Dendy Engelman, a dermatologist in New York City.